madelinepet/cookie-stand/README.md

 As a student at Code Fellows, I would like to design a project that uses two HTML and two JS files to create a front-facing and a back facing website that appropriately solves the explained problem domain.

 ## Design
-This project analyzes sales and provides a marketing website for a fake client.
+This project analyzes sales and provides a marketing website for a fake client who needs help selling salmon cookies.

 ## Built with:
 VS Code using HTML, CSS, and JavaScript.